m50d/m50d.github.com/_posts/2014-10-04-object-oriented-essentialism.md

 But we should not be too quick to cast aside our OO tools.
 For an internal business tool, we can be the American Psychiatric Association - forcing users to agree on a single unambiguous classifaction, to draw lines in the sand that are arbitrary ("5 months of grief is normal, 6 months is depression") but nonetheless very useful.
 In some organizations I've found that the very process of codifying the rules - forcing business users to agree once and for all on whether the tripartite division of a Hong Kong contract is the same thing as the bipartite split of a three-part London contract or a different kind of thing - is more useful than the working software we produce.

 Fortunately, using Scala lets me have both OO and functional styles in my toolbox.
-I've found Shirky's criteria useful when deciding which approach is best for a particular business problem; maybe you will too.
+When deciding which approach is best for a particular business problem, I've found it helpful to think about Shirky's criteria.
+Maybe they'll be useful for you, too.
 <br/>
 <p/>
 <br/>